HackerDaGreat57/3dOS/README.md

 This project aims to (eventually) compete with Microsoft Windows.
 Therefore, I do not trust GitHub, a Microsoft-hosted service, with my code.
 The repository is located [here](https://gitea.hdg57.eu.org/HackerDaGreat57/3dOS).

 ## Server Updates (newest to oldest)
 **Update 12/15/2022 10:30 PM (PST):** Server down for about 20 minutes to take backup.
 Will be back shortly.
-(New update entry will not be added when it's back up.)
+(New update entry will not be added when it's backed up.)

 -----